apollographql/apollo-ios/docs/source/tutorial/tutorial-add-sdk.md

 The first is the **GraphQL Schema**, which you can generally get from your server or from Apollo Studio Sandbox.
 This is a list of all of the possible queries and data types that are available to you from your server.
 The schema can be thought of as a contract of what it's *possible* to ask for.

 The second is at least one operation, so that we know what you're *actually* asking for.
-Apollo generates code by taking your operations, validating that they are actually possible by comparing them to the schema, and then using data from the schema to generate all of the data strucutres necessary to create operations type-safely, and parse the responses from those operations type-safely.
+Apollo generates code by taking your operations, validating that they are actually possible by comparing them to the schema, and then using data from the schema to generate all of the data structures necessary to create operations type-safely, and parse the responses from those operations type-safely.

 The most basic way to think about this is the following equation: